n8henrie/n8henrie.github.io/_posts/2013-08-11-interview-season-tips-for-fourth-year-medical-students-part-1.md

 ---
 **Bottom Line:** A short series of posts for fourth year medical students going in to interview season, part 1 of 3. <!--more-->

 This post is one in a shorts series intended for MS4s entering interview season.
-Hit the [“med school tips”](http://n8henrie.com/tag/med-school-tips/) tag above to quickly find the others.
-These won’t be “how to interview” tips — you’ll find those everywhere.
-Instead, they’ll be little tricks and habits that made a fun-but-kinda-stressful few months easier for me.
+Hit the ["med school tips"](http://n8henrie.com/tag/med-school-tips/) tag above to quickly find the others.
+These won't be "how to interview" tips — you'll find those everywhere.
+Instead, they'll be little tricks and habits that made a fun-but-kinda-stressful few months easier for me.

 ## Make Your CV Early

 I started keeping my CV up-to-date during my second year of medical school.
-Every few months I’d go back in and see what was new — it’s surprising what big accomplishments you can forget about if you’re not writing these things down.
-I had a big CV I kept in Google Docs that had _tons_ of stuff and was far to long, but I’d trim it down and customize for each time I needed it.
-When it came time for ERAS, this made it pretty easy to use the big one to fill in the ERAS CV (they have their own form, you don’t get to keep your pretty formatting), and to trim down a copy for distribution to LOR writers.
+Every few months I'd go back in and see what was new — it's surprising what big accomplishments you can forget about if you're not writing these things down.
+I had a big CV I kept in Google Docs that had _tons_ of stuff and was far to long, but I'd trim it down and customize for each time I needed it.
+When it came time for ERAS, this made it pretty easy to use the big one to fill in the ERAS CV (they have their own form, you don't get to keep your pretty formatting), and to trim down a copy for distribution to LOR writers.
 I recommend you get your CV together early, both so you can make it available to your LOR writers, and to expedite the headache that is ERAS.

 ## Make a LOR Packet

-This probably goes without saying, but you should put together a basic packet that you can give to everyone from whom you’ve requested a LOR.
-Mine had an updated CV, my ERAS personal statement, and a “unique characteristics” document — a paragraph my Dean of Students requested to help make our Dean’s Letter.
-Putting these all together in a folder entitled “LOR Packet” made it easy to drag-and-drop them into an email together and ensured that my letter writers had easy access to my updated information.
+This probably goes without saying, but you should put together a basic packet that you can give to everyone from whom you've requested a LOR.
+Mine had an updated CV, my ERAS personal statement, and a "unique characteristics" document — a paragraph my Dean of Students requested to help make our Dean's Letter.
+Putting these all together in a folder entitled "LOR Packet" made it easy to drag-and-drop them into an email together and ensured that my letter writers had easy access to my updated information.

 ## Filenames for Versioning Drafts of CV and Personal Statement